 Oneyear Product Design.

 The Basic Course is taught following a single theme approach with cycles of lessons on theory integrated with workshop exercises and subjects.
-In this way students acquire the solid cultural, methodological and operative foundations necessary for following a Master’s course in Industrial Design, Interior Design and Car and Transportation Design.;
+In this way students acquire the solid cultural, methodological and operative foundations necessary for following a Master’s course in Industrial Design e Interior Design;

 - Technology Of MaterialsMatteo Bravi

 - Form And Colour LaboratoryMassimo Caiazzo, Narciso Silvestrini